 Stick to the point

-Rawpixel.com/Shutterstock It’s understandable that you feel your work is the most important thing, but don’t expect everyone else to feel the same.
+It’s understandable that you feel your work is the most important thing, but don’t expect everyone else to feel the same.
 The best way to start things off right with a new client or partner is to be respectful of their time.
-This means planning ahead and paring your speech down to the bare necessities (here are seven other things you can do to look smart in a meeting).
+This means planning ahead and paring your speech down to the bare necessities.
 “Potential clients are very busy and they don’t have all day to discuss one project so I expect my employees to be concise about their statements and to the point,” Schuldt says.
 You can always answer questions afterward.
+Here are seven other things you can do to look smart in a meeting.